riccardoaielli/RecommendationSystemsMasterThesis2023/README.md

 # Reproducibility Study of Recommendation Systems - Master's Thesis 2023

 This is my Master's Thesis concluding a successful 5-year study path in *Computer Science Engineering* @Politecnico di Milano.
-For 8 months I worked in the research group RecSys Lab @ Polimi analyzing and reproducing the outcome of new Machine Learning recommender techniques.

 <br>
+For 8 months I worked in the research group RecSys Lab @ Polimi analyzing and reproducing the outcome of new Machine Learning recommender techniques published in leading international conferences.

 Evaluation: 7/7

-Here you can find the thesis: [A reproducibility study on Recommendation Systems](A%20reproducibility%20study%20on%20Recommendation%20Systems%20of%20papers%20published%20in%20IJCAI%20and%20WWW%20international%20conferences.pdf).
+Here you can find the thesis: [A reproducibility study on Recommendation Systems](A%20reproducibility%20study%20on%20Recommendation%20Systems%20of%20papers%20published%20in%20IJCAI%20and%20WWW%20international%20conferences.pdf)

 Here you can find the executive summary: [Executive Summary](Executive%20Summary.pdf)
-***

 ## Abstract: